Emilia Favuzzi, PhD

 Patricia A. Colom Díaz

-PhD student (joint with Akiko Iwasaki’s lab) | she/her
+PhD candidate, IBIO (joint with Akiko Iwasaki’s lab) | she/her

 -

 Patricia was born and raised in Ponce, Puerto Rico.
 She obtained her Bachelor's degree in Biology from University of Puerto Rico, Mayagüez.
 After graduation, she joined Dr. Jennifer Trowbridge’s Lab at The Jackson Laboratory where she worked as a Postbacc Fellow studying the process of clonal hematopoiesis and its implications in leukemia.
-As a first year PhD in the Immunobiology Department at Yale, she is interested in studying neuroimmune interaction during viral infections.
+As a PhD student in the Immunobiology Department at Yale, she is interested in studying neuroimmune interaction during viral infections.
 She is also passionate about education, outreach and inclusion, actively volunteering in various outreach programs at Yale.

 In her free time, she enjoys exploring new places/food, gardening, reading historical fiction books, and hiking.
 Fun fact: she has hiked a glacier and a volcano!

-PhD Candidate | she/her
+PhD student, INP | she/her

 -